stevehoover/conversion-to-TLV/README.md

 ## Approach

-We aim to use existing LLMs, primarily various versions of ChatGPT via its API.
+We aim to use existing LLMs via their APIs.
 We do not intend to tune a custom LLM (though that might be an option).
 The LLM will be trained through the conversation, primarily using "system messages".

 A command-line Python script (`convert.py`) controls the interactions with the LLM.
 The script uses a recipe for conversion that includes numerous incremental conversion steps.
 The bulk of the process is refactoring Verilog to a form that looks similar to the (System)Verilog that would be produce by Redwood EDA's SandPiper™ tool.
 Each step: